Binary Synchronous Communications: Applications

-Pseudo-Bisync applications

 Some important systems use Bisync data framing with a different link control protocol.
 Houston Automatic Spooling Priority (HASP) uses Bisync half-duplex hardware in conjunction with its own link control protocol to provide full-duplex multi-datastream communication between a small computer and a mainframe running HASP.
 In Bisync terms, this is conversational mode.

 Some early X.25 networks tolerated a connection scheme where transparent Bisync data frames encapsulated HDLC LAPB data and control packets.
 As of 2012, several vendors encapsulate Bisync transmissions within TCP/IP data streams.

 Disposition

 Bisync began to be displaced in the 1970s by Systems Network Architecture (SNA) which allows construction of a network with multiple hosts and multiple programs using telecommunications.
 X.25 and the Internet Protocol are later protocols which, like SNA, provide more than mere link control.

-Bisync devices
+Devices

 A large number of devices use the Bisync protocol, some of these are: